DACF Home → Bureaus & Programs → Bureau of Parks and Lands → Get Involved → Maine Conservation Corps → About the Maine Conservation Corps

-History and Mission of the Maine Conservation Corps
+About the Maine Conservation Corps

-Accomplish outdoor recreation and conservation projects: This is the primary focus of all MCC programs.
+- Accomplish outdoor recreation and conservation projects: This is the primary focus of all MCC programs.
 Members build and rehabilitate campsites and trails (more non-motorized trails than any other organization in Maine), build outdoor learning centers for schools, construct cabins, picnic shelters, bridges and erosion control structures, maintain boundaries, improve wildlife habitat and timber stands, survey watersheds, test water quality, and oversee planting projects.

-Volunteer opportunities: The MCC recruits volunteers to serve alongside MCC teams and individual members at projects all over the state.
+- Engage volunteers: The MCC recruits volunteers to serve alongside MCC teams and individual members at projects all over the state.
 Volunteers can join the MCC on the trail, in the classroom, or on the water to get involved in local efforts to protect and restore the environment.

-Benefits to participants: MCC programs develop a strong work and community service ethic, teamwork, communication skills, self-esteem and confidence, safety, job skills and outdoor living experiences.
+- Develop members: MCC programs develop a strong work and community service ethic, teamwork, communication skills, self-esteem and confidence, safety, job skills and outdoor living experiences.
 Members receive a weekly living allowance, opportunities for conservation networking, and gain experience in environmental careers.
 Most members are eligible to earn an AmeriCorps education award.